By Wendy C. Brooks, DVM, DipABVP

 We have all heard of breast cancer in women.
 With approximately one woman in eight or nine falling victim to this form of cancer, there are awareness campaigns from numerous health care agencies and research continues.
-What many pet owners do not know is that the incidence of mammary tumor development in dogs is higher yet, with one in four unspayed female dogs affected.
+What many pet owners do not know is that the incidence of mammary tumor development in dogs is even higher than it is for humans: one unspayed dog in four is affected.
 This is a huge incidence, yet awareness among owners of female dogs is lacking.

 Protection from Spaying

 A female puppy spayed before her first heat cycle can expect never to develop a mammary tumor of any kind.
 The incidence of tumor development in this group is nearly zero.